Eric-Chung-0511/Learning-Record/Data Science Projects/Titanic/README.md

 * It demonstrated the effectiveness of combining feature engineering with sophisticated machine learning models to make predictions that are not only accurate but also interpretable and meaningful in understanding historical events.

 ## 📚 Acknowledgments and References:
-* I am grateful to the developers and researchers whose work has significantly influenced this project.
-Below are the resources that have been instrumental:
+* This project was influenced by several resources and contributions from the data science community.
+Special thanks to the Kaggle community and the following reference:

 * https://www.kaggle.com/competitions/titanic